 We tested our main website platform available at:

-The checkpoints we tested against are taken from the technical standard Web Content Accessibility Guidelines 2.0 (WCAG), published by the World Wide Web Consortium (W3C).
+The checkpoints we tested against are taken from the technical standard Web Content Accessibility Guidelines 2.0 (WCAG), published by the World Wide Web Consortium (W3C) Guidelines.
 We tested using this standard to ensure that the site was meeting the responsibilities under the Equality Act 2010 and the EU Web Accessibility Directive.

 Help Me Quit are committed to improving the accessibility and usability of the website and test with a range of technologies, browsers, operating systems and mobile handset types.
 We have focused testing with more recent browsers, as these provide greater scope for using newer assistive technologies, to provide the best accessibility support for the user.